frappe/erpnext_documentation/user/manual/en/customize-erpnext/custom-scripts/index.md

 <!-- add-breadcrumbs -->
 # Custom Scripts

-**If you wish to change any ERPNext form formats, you can do so by using Custom Scripts.** For example, if you wish to add a submit button after saving, to a
-Lead form, you can do so by creating your own script.
+**If you wish to change any ERPNext form formats, you can do so by using Custom Scripts.** For example, if you wish to add a submit button after saving, to a Lead form, you can do so by creating your own script.

-> Customization > Custom Script
+> Home > Customization > Form Customization > Custom Script

 <img alt="Custom Script" class="screenshot" src="{{docs_base_url}}/assets/img/customize/customize-erpnext-custom-scripts.png">